Frequently Asked Questions:

 What if I return an item late, damage an item or lose an item?

 When you receive your NPR Public Library card, you take responsibility for the materials that we share.
-You also agree to pay any charges due to late, damaged or lost materials.
-DVDs, video games, mobile hotspots and Interlibrary Loan (ILL) materials are assessed a late charge of $1 per day.
+You also agree to pay any charges due to late, irreparably damaged or lost materials.
+Artwork, Launchpads, DIY collection items and Interlibrary Loan (ILL) materials are assessed a late charge of $1 per day.
 The maximum late charge for any item is $5.
 Members are also assessed a replacement charge for lost, stolen or irreparably damaged items.

 Return Pasco County library items to your NPR Public Library, and we will send the items by courier to their home library and include a slip with your return date.
 Allow 2-3 weeks for receipt of the item by the Pasco County library.